mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 the
 [source repository's commit log](https://github.com/makaimc/fullstackpython.github.com/commits/gh-pages) on GitHub.

 ## 2015
 ### February
+* Updated the [Vim](/vim.html) page with a Vimrc configuration file explanation along with Vimrc resources.
 * Added a [generators](/generators.html) page that's mostly a stub that I will be building out to explain this core language feature.
 * Updated [table of contents](/table-of-contents.html) with new layout that'll